Reviews stuck in 'in progress'

 Contact support after 30 minutes

-If the review has been in progress for more than 30 minutes with no update, the orchestration is genuinely stuck and our stuck-review detector should have finalized it.
-Contact support with the PR URL and the time you first noticed.
+If the review has been in progress for more than 30 minutes with no update, the review is genuinely stuck and our system should have already finalized it as failed.
+Open a support request with the PR URL and the time you first noticed.

 How to prevent it